gusseppe/gusseppe/README.md

 My expertise lies in Python, Spark, Java and C++ development for AI algorithms, MLOps, Numerical Analysis, Data Science, and Big Data.
 I am an Arctic Code Vault Contributor, and I love learning new technologies and exploring new domains.

 ### 🔬 Research Interests
-- Continual Learning
+- Continual Learning, Domain Incremental learning.
 - Debugging Machine Learning models using AutoEncoders, Active Learning, and Interactive ML
-- Trustworthiness
+- Trustworthiness: Drift detection using Trust scores.
-- Multiagents
+- Multiagents: Applied to Monitoring, Checking and Planning of ML models.
-- MLOps
+- MLOps: Custom implementations.

 ### 🌟 Personal Goal
 I dream of creating an AI system that learns to adapt to different scenarios in real-time, just as humans adapt to situations naturally.